Ecology of Love

 Course information

 Ecosystems are love stories.
-Our most profound ways to relate and to feel, to exchange and to be touched, are ecological forms of gifting life, of loving.
-When we rediscover ecology as a vibrant love story, we can unlearn the violent habits of our civilisation.
-Over six weeks we’ll explore this story with biophilosopher, writer, and marine biologist Dr Andreas Weber, diving deep into a world of mutual belonging.
+Our most profound ways to relate and feel, to exchange and be touched, are ecological forms of gifting life—of loving.
+When we rediscover ecology as a vibrant love story, we can begin to unlearn the violent habits of our civilisation and remember the deep relational intelligence of the living world.

 Course Includes